GottaYotta/PixelSDK/README.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for iOS projects.
-To integrate PixelSDK into your Xcode project, first verify you have at least Xcode 11.4 or greater installed.
+To integrate PixelSDK into your Xcode project&nbsp;using&nbsp;CocoaPods, first verify you have at least Xcode 11.4 or greater installed.

 Then, ensure you have the latest version of CocoaPods installed by running the following command: